anthonysyk/contact-graph/README.md

 ## What is a contact graph ?

 A contact graph is a type of graph data structure that represents the contacts or interactions between individuals.
-It is often used to model complex systems or networks, such as social networks or biological networks.
+It is often used to model complex systems or networks, such as social networks.

 In a contact graph, each node represents an individual or entity, and an edge between two nodes indicates that there is some kind of interaction or connection between them.

-Contact graphs are often used to analyze and understand the relationships between individuals or entities within a system.

 For example, in a social network, a contact graph can be used to identify influential individuals or to understand how information or ideas spread through the network.